Questra-Digital/OpenDXCloud/solutions/experimental/odoo-meltano-dbt-metabase/README.md

-# Odoo with Business Intelligence (Metabase+dbt+airbyte)
+# Odoo with Business Intelligence (Metabase+dbt+meltano)

-This solution is an experimental solution that offers opinionated and integrated setup of Odoo with Airbyte, DBT and Metabase for running enterprises with intelligence.
+This solution is an experimental solution that offers opinionated and integrated setup of Odoo with Meltano, DBT and Metabase for running enterprises with intelligence.

 ## 🧠 Who Benefits Most from This Stack?
 ### 1. 🏢 Growing Businesses Lacking Operational Visibility